sima-zhu/azure-docs-sdk-dotnet/api/overview/azure/security.confidentialledger-readme-pre.md

 ##### Ranged queries

 Ledger entries in a sub-ledger may be retrieved over a range of transaction ids.
+Note: Both ranges are optional; they can be provided individually or not at all.

 ```C# Snippet:RangedQuery
 ledgerClient.GetLedgerEntries(fromTransactionId: "2.1", toTransactionId: subLedgerTransactionId);